Who are portfolio landlords?

 Why does it make a difference to be a portfolio landlord?

 From 30th September 2017, the PRA is bringing in new buy-to-let rules for portfolio landlords.
 These new standards apply regardless of whether the borrower is an individual or company.
-From this date, the PRA is expecting that firms conducting lending to portfolio landlords do so according to a specialist underwriting process that accounts for the complex nature of the borrower and their portfolio of properties.
+From this date, the PRA is expecting that lenders conducting lending to portfolio landlords do so according to a specialist underwriting process that accounts for the complex nature of the borrower and their portfolio of properties.

 What does this mean for me?

-Firms underwriting loans to portfolio landlords will assess:
+Lenders underwriting loans to portfolio landlords will assess:

 The borrower’s experience in the buy-to- let market and their full portfolio of properties and outstanding mortgages;